gofractally/psibase/doc/psidk/src/rust-service/testing.md

     assert_eq!(Wrapper::push(&chain).multiply(3, 4).get()?, 12);

     // Start a new block; this prevents the following transaction
-    // from being marked as a duplicate. chain.start_block();
+    // from being rejected as a duplicate. chain.start_block();

     // Print a trace; this allows us to see: